prezly/theme-kit-js/CONTRIBUTING.md

 It acts like you have released a new version of your package that your theme can use.

 If the changes are not automatically picked up by theme's dev server, restart the **theme's dev server**.

+## Bugs

+We use [Linear](https://linear.app) to track issues for our bugs at Prezly, but we also keep an eye on GitHub issues for bugs reported from the community.
+Before filing a new issue, try to make sure your problem doesn't already exist.

+The best way to get your bug fixed is to provide a reduced test case.
+Please provide a public repository with a runnable example.

+## License

+By contributing to @prezly/theme-kit-nextjs, you agree that your contributions will be licensed under its [MIT license](./LICENSE).